Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 You likely know every snowflake is unique, and I believe the same is true of the ice crystals on windows – indeed, their intricate patterns are brilliant.

 Dr. Masaru Emoto observed how kind thoughts and words of love and thank you towards the water in a container turned it into exquisite crystals.
-While threatening phrases written on the containers, such as “I will kill you” or “you fool,” caused the crystals to become misshapen as if confused.
+Threatening phrases written on the containers, such as “I will kill you” or “You fool,” caused the crystals to become misshapen as if confused.

-Some say Emoto’s experiments were not considered scientific and, therefore, invalid.
+Some say Emoto’s experiments were not considered scientific and invalid.
 But just as there are naysayers, many admire the findings.
 So much so that his book, The Hidden Messages in Water (2004), became a New York Times best seller.

-There’s no question about the power of water, how it carves through the earth making grand canyons, and how it can cause catastrophic damage during storm events.
+There’s no question about the power of water, how it carves through the earth, making grand canyons, and how it can cause catastrophic damage during storm events.
 Yet, it’s soft to touch, and you can’t grasp it.
-Though when it’s frozen, you can, but even then, the surface is smooth and slippery, and it will eventually melt and become soft again.
+When it’s frozen, you can, but even then, the surface is smooth and slippery, eventually melting and becoming soft again.
 All living things are made of water.
-It makes up 75% of our body, though it declines as we grow older.
+It makes up 75% of our body but declines as we age.
 And 85% of our brain; hopefully, that remains steadfast.

 ice crystals on a widow overlooking a beige barn.
 The Cycle of Water